COMBAT-TB/vcf2neo/README.md

 # **vcf2neo**
-A tool to import variant calling format files to a Neo4j Graph database
+A tool to import variant calling format files to a Neo4j Graph database.

+This tool does the following:

+   * Starts up a Neo4j docker container
+   * Mounts/Copies the reference data in the `/data` directory of the container
+   * Gets VCF files from a provided directory
+   * Maps and loads the VCF data in Graph database

 ## Usage